 The court declared a mistrial.
 That meant that the State could file charges against Defendant again.

 Defendant filed a motion to dismiss on double jeopardy grounds.
 The court denied this motion.
 Wife appealed.

-Defense counsel’s comments were certainly improper.
-But that did not justify declaration of a mistrial.
+The defense counsel’s comments were certainly improper.
+But that did not justify the declaration of a mistrial.

 The State failed to show a manifest necessity for a mistrial.
 Therefore, the case was dismissed on double jeopardy grounds.

 People v.
 Shoevlin, 2019 IL App (3d) 170258 (January 3, 2019)

 Share This Story, Choose Your Platform!